wtsi-hgi/cookie-monster/README.md

 A Cookie may also contain a number of Enrichments, each of which holds information about the data object, along with details about where and when this information was attained.

-A CookieJar implementation using a MongoDB (named "BiscuitTin") is supplied.
+A CookieJar implementation using CouchDB (named "BiscuitTin") is supplied.

 ### Data retrievers
 A Cookie Monster installation may use data retrievers, which get information about data objects that can be used to